-Effective April 2019, members of the Social Security System and their corresponding employees will start paying more contribution following the passage of Republic Act No. 11199 or the Social Security Act of 2018.
+Members of the Social Security System and their corresponding employees will start paying more contributions following the passage of Republic Act No. 11199.

 SSS Officer-In-Charge Aurora Ignacio stressed the advantage of the changes for the pension fund’s members.